jeceljr/digitalCPUzoo/README.md

 Note that "lines" and "bytes" are exactly the same for all RISC-V processors so these numbers are only shown in the SERV column.

-The "ps" lines as "per second" which is simply Fmax divided by the number of clock cycles taken up by each benchmark and this represents absolute performance which can be directly compared between the different processors.
+The "ps" lines are "per second" which is simply Fmax divided by the number of clock cycles taken up by each benchmark and this represents absolute performance which can be directly compared between the different processors.
 In the case of the sine benchmark this would be the frequency that would be heard if the output were sent to a speaker.
 In the case of the mandelbrot benchmark this would be the frames per second that would be output in the case of an animation.
 This number